 Carmen attended WellSpring School of Allied Health in Lawrence, KS.
 She completed massage certification with 750 hours of training in December 2009 and is a member of the ABMP.
 Carmen enjoys all aspects of massage therapy but specializes in Swedish Massage, Deep Tissue, Prenatal and Chair Massage.
 She is retired from AT&T with 30 years of service and now enjoys easing the stress of others still in the corporate world.
 Carmen studied Gua Sha techniques with Mark Perren-Jones through Udemy.
 Carmen is available by appointment only Monday-Thursday.

 Rachel is a graduate of the University of Nebraska-Omaha with a bachelor’s degree in Psychology.
 While pursuing her master’s degree in Clinical Mental Health she decided to find a more tangible way to help people.
 Rachel changed her path to massage therapy and attended WellSpring School of Allied Health, graduating with over 900 hours of training in 2016.
 She is a member of the American Massage Therapy Association (AMTA) and specializes in Swedish, Deep Tissue, and Sports massage.
+Note: Rachel is not accepting new clients at this time.

 Becky graduated from WellSpring School of Allied Health in 2016 with 750 hours of training.
 As a student of WellSpring, Becky received an Outstanding Academic Achievement Award, as she maintained a GPA of 3.8-4.0 throughout her training.
 Becky holds her Massage Certification through MBLEx.
 She is also a member of the American Massage Therapy Association.
 Becky specializes in Swedish Massage, Deep Tissue, Prenatal Massage and Chair Massage events.
 Becky is available Wednesday through Saturday by appointment only.